batusek/codingdojo/README.md

 - Type "dotnet test" in terminal
 The only existing test in `exercise1/LeapYearTest.cs` should fail

+### vuejs
+- Type "npm run test" in terminal
+The only existing test in `exercise1/LeapYearTest.vue` should fail

 # Exercises

 ## Exercise 1 - Embrace the tooling